priendeau/Fnct.d/README.rst

  Summary
    ValueToVariable allow creation of variable Assignation before running the application or function.
 Creating a code evaluation it return in form of VAR1=${VAR1}  VAR2=${VAR2} Application ; Where VAR1,VAR2 will be already available inside nestled function or real-function .
 If the are made from Top-function, Shell command like declare make variable existing beyond Master Function Body, which overcrowding variable after death or termination of function uses if unset still existing and increase amount of memory without cleaning it.
-The mechanism is Filtering throught and acting like Filter over Polish Notation Respect to enforce uses of Strict Notation to have an idea of their uses.
+The mechanism is Filtering through and acting like Filter over Polish Notation Respect to enforce uses of Strict Notation to have an idea of their uses.
 Since Polish notation is adopted inside the Fnct.D, uses of evaluation brace to expand code inside function like BoolVarTest( newest version of BoolVarTestVarCreation) expanding Preambule-code, The If-N clause and it's Assertion code inside function to make parseable function to analyse it faster and discover bottle-neck by developping more assertion clause and action.
 ValueToVariable is madatory associated with  Prompt mechanism to pass the __main_StartServices and receive the authorized variable list.
 Must read inside Description most-standard case Prefixed Variable, describe most frequent uses of Prefixed-Variable for common task between Function.
 While Whitelist is an accute case to transfert External variable being recognized by the Shell, some function had becoming totally blind behind variable visibility, WhiteList is popular with compiler, link-edition and pre-processor application.

  Description